foopod/blog6/_posts/bsp-dungeon.md

 ![Example of what paths would look like between](/img/bsp_paths.png)

-The first step is to figure out the centre of these leaves, let's add a function to our `branch.gd` to do this.
+The first step is to figure out the centre of each room, let's add a function to our `branch.gd` to do this.

 ``` gdscript
 func get_center():
 	return Vector2i(position.x + size.x / 2, position.y + size.y / 2)
 ```

 Now we need to figure out how to connect the centres.
-I am sure there are better ways, but this made sense to me...

 We are going to make a paths array and pass it into our `Branch.split()` function.

 Something like `Branch.split(remaining, paths)`.